frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

 <center><figcaption>1678's 2022 and 2024 Flywheel Shooters.
 The 2022 shooter launched 9.5" diameter inflated balls and the 2024 shooter launched 14" diameter foam rings.</figcaption></center>
 <br>

-[This video](https://youtu.be/QZKDnRvLhrA) is a good slow-motion look at how a ball gets propelled out of a shooter.
+[This video](https://youtu.be/QZKDnRvLhrA "1678 Shooter Slow Mo Video"){:target="_blank"} is a good slow-motion look at how a ball gets propelled out of a shooter.

-Other mechanism examples and deep dives for shooters can be found on the [ball shooters page](/mechanism-examples/shooter/).
+Other mechanism examples and deep dives for shooters can be found on the [ball shooters page](/mechanism-examples/shooter/ "Ball Shooters Page"){:target="_blank"}.
 The design handbook page will have a deeper dive when the shooter design page is completed.

 ## Project

 You will be designing a flywheel shooter to launch a Power Cell, a 7 inch diameter foam ball, from the 2020/2021 Infinite Recharge game.
-Watch the [2020 Game Animation](https://www.youtube.com/watch?v=gmiYWTmFRVE), [Team 1690 2020 Robot Reveal](https://www.youtube.com/watch?v=7EPv0gfnSEw) and [2021 Chezy Champs Finals 2](https://www.youtube.com/watch?v=kBWlbf5j5SI) for an understanding of the game tasks.
-Refer to the [game manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf) and [field layout drawings](https://firstfrc.blob.core.windows.net/frc2020/PlayingField/LayoutandMarkingDiagram.pdf) for field elements and the [AndyMark website](https://www.andymark.com/products/7-in-diameter-foam-ball) for power cell specifications.
+Watch the [2020 Game Animation](https://www.youtube.com/watch?v=gmiYWTmFRVE "2020 Game Animation Video"){:target="_blank"}, [Team 1690 2020 Robot Reveal](https://www.youtube.com/watch?v=7EPv0gfnSEw "1690 2020 Robot Reveal"){:target="_blank"} and [2021 Chezy Champs Finals 2](https://www.youtube.com/watch?v=kBWlbf5j5SI "2021 Chezy CHamps Finals 2 Video"){:target="_blank"} for an understanding of the game tasks.
+Refer to the [game manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf "2020 Game Manual PDF"){:target="_blank"} and [field layout drawings](https://firstfrc.blob.core.windows.net/frc2020/PlayingField/LayoutandMarkingDiagram.pdf "2020 Field Layout Drawings"){:target="_blank"} for field elements and the [AndyMark website](https://www.andymark.com/products/7-in-diameter-foam-ball "Power Cell Product Page"){:target="_blank"} for power cell specifications.

 The shooter will be designed to shoot the Power Cells into the high goal from just behind the white "Initiation Line."